DonKennethVitug/ember-calendly/README.md

 # Ember Calendly

-## Instructions

-You are to build a simple calendar widget as shown in the screenshot in `calendly.png`.

-There are a the features that have to work:

-First time loading the page:
+Features

 1. User should see the text field filled out with the current date in the format of "MM/DD/YYYY"
 2. User should see the calendar widget with the current date highlighted.

-Interacting with the widget:

-1. User should be able to move between months using the arrow icons
+3. User should be able to move between months using the arrow icons
-2. User should be able to click on any date, and the text field should show the new date
+4. User should be able to click on any date, and the text field should show the new date

 ## Requirements